 octo.exe onto any machine that has the latest dotnet SDK version available.

 octo.exe onto your build machine using the following:

 octo.exe from its slumber invoke classic incantations such as

 dotnet octo pack and

 Just as a note on the

-Also worth a quick note, the above summons the latest version onto your build machine.
+Also note, the above summons the latest version onto your build machine.
 There is a version switch if you want finer control.

-So what would a build script look like to bring all this magic together?
-Here's a simplified example.
+So what would a build script that brings all of this magic together look like?
+Here’s a simplified example: